murkeirluh/Libra-v.2.0/README.md

 Baldelomar, Lopez, Traen, Uy

 ## Downloading
-Libra v.2.0 may be obtained by downloading this repository to your device.
+Libra v.2.0 may be obtained by cloning or downloading this repository to your device.

 ## Installation
 For Libra v.2.0 to properly work, the following must be installed: